UPPMAX/install-methods/bioinfo/TSEBRA/TSEBRA-1.0.2-20210716-1f167ad_install-README.md

 A rename script has been added since 1.0.2 was released a couple weeks ago, so clone the repository rather than use the release.

-Use python/3.7.2 as that's what is used by the most recent braker/2.1.6.
+Use python/3.7.2 as that's what is used by braker/2.1.5.

 LOG